CapelliC/hhprolog/README.md

 Ported to Free Pascal from C++.
 Performance still to be evaluated.

-Most data structures have been adapted from Generics.Collection.
+Most data structures have been adapted from Generics.
 The recursive data structure used for term interfacing has been redesigned and a little optimized.